Toyota JZ engine: 2JZ-FSE

-Around 2000, Toyota introduced what are quite probably the least-recognized members of the JZ engine family: the FSE direct injection variants.
+Around 2000, Toyota introduced the FSE direct injection variants.
 These FSE 1JZ and 2JZ engines are aimed at achieving minimal emissions and fuel consumption together with no loss of performance.

 The 3.0-litre 2JZ-FSE uses the same direct injection principle as the smaller 1JZ-FSE but runs an even higher 11.3:1 compression ratio.
 This engine features narrow angle cylinder heads with swirl control valves improving combustion efficiency (similar to the 1JZ-FSE) and weighs about 440 lb.
 The 2JZ-FSE matches the conventional VVT-i 2JZ-GE with 162 kW and 294 Nm of torque.
 The 2JZ-FSE is always used with an automatic transmission.